-A compulsory rider briefing is held on the Friday evening prior to the ride where you will receive your rider pack, including your ride jersey and hear important advice about the ride.
+A compulsory rider briefing is held on the Friday evening prior to the ride at The Oasis Townsville (1 Staging Camp Avenue – Idalia) where you will receive your rider pack, including your ride jersey and hear important advice about the ride.

-Our starting venue is Riverview Tavern, 247-251 Riverside Blvd., Riverside Gardens, Townsville.
+Our starting venue is at The Stuart Hotel/Motel (322 Stuart Drive, Wulguru).
 We ask that you arrive at the venue on Saturday morning by 6am to give you time to find your ride group and listen to final event instructions.
 Departure times are staggered, with the first group leaving at 7:00am, so that all cyclists meet for lunch on Saturday and have an opportunity to meet one another over lunch between 11:30am and 1:00pm.
-It has become a tradition to have a ‘team photo’ taken at this time.
-Groups then ride on to Ayr arriving at the Ayr Showgrounds by mid to late-afternoon.
+Groups then ride on to Ayr arriving by mid to late-afternoon.